Support for Homeless Single Parents

 Am I eligible for Housing Benefit?

 You can also apply for Housing Benefit to help pay the rent.
 Housing Benefit is paid at a flat rate, set by the Local Authority each month.
 It is not possible to get more than the flat rate, even if the rent is higher.
 This is paid in full for Council or Housing Association tenants.
 Bear in mind that if you get full housing benefit whilst you claim income support, you need to consider whether you will still be able to afford the rent if you begin work again.

 What other support and advice services are there?

-We recommend you try and get some local personalised advice.
+We recommend you get some local personalised advice.
 Ring the National Shelter Helpline on 0808 800 4444.
-They can advise you over the phone or find another advice agency in your area.
+They will advise you over the phone and find an advice agency that can help you further in your local area.